 Treatment of MCL Sprain or LCL Sprain

 With any knee injury, it is best to abstain from physical activity whenever possible.
 Continuing to play sports on a knee injury will only make it worse.
 Rest, elevating the leg, applying ice and taking pain medication can help during the first few days.
-If the pain and swelling does not go away, it is time to seek professional sports medicine help.
+If the pain and swelling do not go away, it is time to seek professional sports medicine help.

 If you are experiencing symptoms that align with an MCL or LCL sprain, it is best to seek sports injury treatment from a professional.
-By contacting and experienced sports medicine doctor like Dr. Bob Meyer at the Spinal Rehab and Sports Medicine clinic, you give yourself the best chance of a full recovery.
+By contacting an experienced sports medicine doctor like Dr. Bob Meyer at the Spinal Rehab and Sports Medicine clinic, you give yourself the best chance of a full recovery.
 Dr. Bob can perform the necessary tests to assess your condition, before recommending proper treatment.